-The company makes a judgement in assessing whether the credit risk of an asset has significantly increased by taking into account qualitative and quantitative reasonable and supportable forwardlooking information.
-In performing the assessment on whether there is a significant increase in credit risk, the audit team focussed on property improvement loans, refurbishment loans, construction loans, cash collateralised loans, loans highlighted by the Bank's stress test exercise, loans under payment holidays in the current year, and borrowers that are in high risk sector due to COVID-19.
+The company makes a judgement in assessing whether the credit risk of an asset has significantly increased by taking into account qualitative and quantitative reasonable and supportable forward looking information.
+In performing the assessment on whether there is a significant increase in credit risk, the audit team focussed on property improvement loans, refurbishment loans, construction loans, cash collateralised loans, loans highlighted by the Bank's stress test exercise and loans under payment holidays in the current year.

-Further, the company makes a judgement and estimate in the estimation of its ECL in particular, the probability assigned to each scenario and the expected impact to LGD assumptions.
+Further, the company makes a judgement and estimate in the estimation of its ECL in particular, the probability assigned to each scenario and the expected impact to LGD assumptions such as forced sale discount, propensity to go into possession given default and the time to sell assumptions.